There is such emphasis on play-based learning. But how does a parent facilitate play-based learning at home?

 10. Don’t be afraid to think outside the box.

-Rain puddles, a quickly jotted down list of scavenger hunt items, collecting natural items for painting can make a typical walk to the park more exciting and can lead to more fun once home!
+Rain puddles, collecting natural items in nature a typical walk to the park more exciting and can lead to more fun once home!

 photo credit: deposit photos